top of page

 Home: Welcome

-I'm passionate about science communication, dedicating time to online outreach efforts focusing on modern geoscience + planetary science research and tips for success at the undergraduate and graduate levels.
+I'm passionate about science communication, creating online outreach focusing on geo + planetary science research and tips for undergraduate and graduate success.
 This website contains links to various outreach projects.
 Thanks for droppin by.

 Home: Text